Skip to content

 3) I.D. theft and Social Security number discrepancy is rare due to the credit reforms enacted in 2016

-7) Silent Seconds: The buyer of a property borrows the down payment from either the seller or another 3rd party and declares the loan as “gift money.”
+7) Silent Seconds: The property buyer borrows the down payment from either the seller or another 3rd party and declares the loan as “gift money.”

-The lender believes the borrower has invested their own money in the down payment, when it is borrowed and a non-disclosed 2nd mortgage.
+The lender believes the borrower has invested their own money in the down payment when it is borrowed and in a non-disclosed second mortgage.

-The 2nd mortgage may /or may not be recorded to further conceal its status from the primary lender.
+The 2nd mortgage may /or may not be recorded to conceal its status from the primary lender further.

 How to Report Mortgage Fraud

-HUD: If the case involves a mortgage that is insured by the “HUD,” agents can make a report directly to HUD’s Office of the Inspector General (OIG).
+HUD: If the case involves a mortgage insured by HUD, agents can report directly to HUD’s Office of the Inspector General (OIG).
 The OIG has a law enforcement arm that conducts criminal investigations.

 Address: HUD OIG Hotline (GFI), 451 7th Street, SW, Washington, DC 20410